 - Logistics:

 - Authority and procedures for ordering supplies

 - Accountability of equipment, e.g. portable radios

 - Finance:

 - Shift tickets and time reports

 - Identify location of rental equipment on division

 - End-of-shift procedures:

 - When to leave Division/Group work site

 - Documentation requirements of assigned resources, e.g. ICS-214

 - Pick-up points

 - Accomplishments

 - Safety issues you encountered

 - Off-shift expectations

 - Debrief with on-coming resources

-ACTIVITY 5.2: CONDUCT A SIMULATED DIVISION/GROUP RESOURCE BRIEFING The instructor will explain Activity 5.2.
+ACTIVITY 5.2: CONDUCT A SIMULATED DIVISION/GROUP RESOURCE BRIEFING

 You will have one hour to complete this activity.